 - Express Mail® has also been found to positively affect response rates, especially for executives and business respondents.
 A recent study demonstrated that when express mail was used for both the mailing and return of the survey a response rate of 52% was achieved, compared to a response rate of 26% for the group receiving and returning their survey via regular US Mail.
 Express mail may also convey the importance of the survey to the potential respondent.

 A survey must have a good response rate in order to produce accurate, useful results.
 We have outlined several ways you can do to improve your response rate.
 The response rates for a survey is critical and you shouldn’t t just leave it to chance.
 If you care about the data, you need to care about getting the best response rate possible.

 How Can Scantron Help?

-Scantron offers a range of customized Implementation Services to enhance and support your Class Climate implementation process, including dedicated experts with extensive experience in course evaluation management.
-These services will enable you to implement your system and begin processing your surveys quickly and efficiently for a more rapid return on investment.
+- Get your first evaluation or survey project up and running faster with Scantron Implementation Services.
+We provide dedicated experts with extensive experience in course evaluation management to help you implement your system and begin processing your surveys quickly and efficiently for a more rapid return on investment.
 The Scantron implementation team works with you to create a manageable schedule customized to ensure your success in the evaluation process.
-Depending on your needs, consultations can be done onsite or via the phone or web.
+Depending on your needs, consultations can be performed onsite or via the phone or web.